Nadine Dorries misses deadline for July by-election

 Ms Dorries has been asked to comment.

-Central Beds Council, which would put on the election, has also been approached.
+Central Beds Council, which would put on the election, said it was not able to comment "as the election date will be dependent on when the vacancy occurs".

 The rural constituency has been a Conservative seat since 1931, with Ms Dorries doubling her majority in the four elections she has won.